What is the Eastern Partnership?

 With the visa liberalisation dialogues, the EU is taking gradual steps towards the long-term goal of visa-free travel for the citizens of certain EaP partners.

 In the Council

-COEST, the working party on Eastern Europe and Central Asia handles all aspects of EU relations and cooperation with countries in Eastern Europe (Armenia, Azerbaijan, Belarus, Moldova, Georgia, Russia and Ukraine) and Central Asia (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan).
+The Working Party on Eastern Europe and Central Asia (COEST) handles all aspects of EU relations and cooperation with countries in:

-Also the Trade Policy Committee advises and assists the Commission in negotiating and concluding trade agreements with the EaP partner countries.
+The Trade Policy Committee also advises and assists the Commission in negotiating and concluding trade agreements with the EaP partner countries.

-Negotiations on international agreements with the eastern partners
+Negotiations of international agreements with the Eastern partners

 The Council is involved at all stages of negotiating and adopting the international agreements with the six Eastern European and South Caucasus partner countries:

 - signing the agreement on behalf of the EU

 - adopting the final decision implementing it into EU law

 Member state representatives have to give their mandate for negotiations for these specific agreements covering areas of shared competency.